boffinHouse/rawblock/js.md

 Rawblock JS is a simple UI component library, that allows to create re-usable, accessible, responsive and self-contained components using either ES5 or ES6.

-The rawblock core scripts consists of the _crucial.js and the _main.js.
-As a dependency for rawblock either _$.js or jQuery has to be included.
-In most cases _$.js, which provides a jQuery like API and adds itself to the `rb.$` namespace should be good enough.
+As a dependency for rawblock either 'rawblock/$.js' or jQuery has to be included.
+In most cases 'rawblock/$.js', which provides a jQuery like API and adds itself to the `rb.$` namespace should be good enough.

 For older browsers some polyfills (IE11-), namely DOM4 and some ES6 Promise/String/Array/Object polyfills (_polyfills.js) has to be added.